cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/schedulers/cloudlet/CloudletSchedulerCompletelyFair.rst

 getCloudletWeight
 ^^^^^^^^^^^^^^^^^

-.. java:method:: protected double getCloudletWeight(CloudletExecutionInfo cloudlet)
+.. java:method:: protected double getCloudletWeight(CloudletExecution cloudlet)
    :outertype: CloudletSchedulerCompletelyFair

    Gets the weight of the Cloudlet to use the CPU, that is defined based on its niceness.
 As greater is the weight, more time the Cloudlet will have to use the PEs.

-   As the \ :java:ref:`timelice <computeCloudletTimeSlice(CloudletExecutionInfo)>`\  assigned to a Cloudlet to use the CPU is defined exponentially instead of linearly according to its niceness, this method is used as the base to correctly compute the timeslice.
+   As the \ :java:ref:`timelice <computeCloudletTimeSlice(CloudletExecution)>`\  assigned to a Cloudlet to use the CPU is defined exponentially instead of linearly according to its niceness, this method is used as the base to correctly compute the timeslice.

    \ **NOTICE**\ : The formula used is based on the book referenced at the class documentation.

    :param cloudlet: Cloudlet to get the weight to use PEs
    :return: the cloudlet weight to use PEs

-   **See also:** :java:ref:`.getCloudletNiceness(CloudletExecutionInfo)`
+   **See also:** :java:ref:`.getCloudletNiceness(CloudletExecution)`

 getLatency
 ^^^^^^^^^^